 How to store:

 Store these brownies in an air tight container in the fridge for up to 7 days.
+These brownies also freeze really well in an air tight bag or container for up to 3 months.
+I recommend cutting them into pieces before freezing them.

 Frequently asked questions: